 There are loads of workout apps for Apple Watch, but WorkOutDoors does something the others don’t: maps.
 On your wrist, you get a vector-based map that can be zoomed, panned or rotated.
 It’s like someone stuck a tiny iPhone in an Apple Watch case.

 And its ambition doesn’t stop there.
-There are loads of features that show what can be done when you’re aiming to make more than an iPhone app’s sidekick: breadcrumb trails; multi-coloured speed/elevation/heart-rate trails; alternate layouts and zones; tons of data options; and POIs to help you navigate your way to the nearest pub.
+There are loads of features that show what can be done when you’re aiming to make more than an iPhone app’s sidekick: breadcrumb trails; multi-coloured speed/elevation/heart-rate trails; alternate layouts and zones; compass support; tons of data options; and POIs to help you navigate your way to the nearest pub.
 (Well, you need a reward after all that exercise, right?)

 Strava (free + IAP)